I'm My Own Grandpa: Cover versions

 The cover version by Lonzo and Oscar was recorded in 1947, the same year that Latham and Jaffe released The Jesters original.
 A version by Guy Lombardo and The Guy Lombardo Trio became a hit in 1948.
 The song was also recorded by Phil Harris (as "He's His Own Grandpa"), Jo Stafford (as "I'm My Own Grandmaw"), singer/bandleader Tony Pastor, Kimball Coburn, Homer and Jethro, and "Jon & Alun" (Jon Mark and Alun Davies) on their record Relax Your Mind (1963).

+“Uncle” Floyd Vivino recorded a cover in the mid-seventies on bioya records.

 A 1976 episode of The Muppet Show includes a skit in which the song is performed by the all-Muppet Gogolala Jubilee Jugband.
 Ray Stevens recorded a version for his 1987 album Crackin' Up.
 In the movie The Stupids, Stanley Stupid, portrayed by Tom Arnold, sings "I'm My Own Grandpa" while on a talk show about strange families.
 Willie Nelson performed the song on his 2001 album The Rainbow Connection.
 This song was also performed by Grandpa Jones, who sang it both at the Grand Ole Opry and on the TV show Hee Haw.
 It was also later recorded on the album Home is Where the Heart Is by David Grisman and on Michael Cooney's album of songs for children.
 Folk singer Steve Goodman included it in his live shows, and recorded it on his album Somebody Else's Troubles.

 Australian country musician Chad Morgan recorded a cover version in July 1981, which was released on Astor Records.
 Morgan also frequently performed the song live in concerts.
 In 1982, German country band Truck Stop published a German-language version titled "Mein Opa, das bin ich".
 In 1984, Norwegian folk singer Øystein Sunde published a Norwegian-language version titled "Jeg er min egen bestefar".
 Northern Irish comedic folk singer Anthony John Clarke frequently covers the song in his gigs and recorded it on his 2004 album Just Bring Yourself.